An adventurous trip for families and nature lovers of all ages.

 Playa Hermosa has a beautiful beach (Hermosa means beautiful in Spanish), where you can relax in the sun or discover the surroundings on horseback.
 If you want more action, then it’s possible to do some sport fishing, scuba diving or snorkelling.

-In the evening you could eat at one of the should visit one of the numerous restaurants or bars near the hotel.
+In the evening you could eat at one of the numerous restaurants or bars near your hotel.

 Accommodation on this day: Bosque del Mar

-Return again to Alajuela, not far from San Jose’s Juan Santamaria International Airport.
-With easy access and plenty of bus routes, getting in and out of Alajuela is not a problem.
-In the centre of the city is a huge impressive red domed church that is a few minutes away from the Parque Central.
+Today you’ll return to Alajuela, not far from San Jose’s Juan Santamaria International Airport.
+With easy access and plenty of bus routes, getting in and out of Alajuela is simple.
+In the centre of the city is a huge impressive red-domed church that is just a few minutes away from the Parque Central.
 This park is lush and green, and is the ideal place to hang out and mix and mingle with the locals, who often come here in the afternoons.

-At 18.00hrs your hire car will be picked up from your hotel.
+At 18.00hrs your hire car will be picked up from your hotel so you are free to enjoy the evening.

 Accommodation on this day: Xandari Resort Hotel & Spa

-You will be picked up by your driver and taken to the airport in time for your flight home.
+After breakfast you’ll be picked up by your driver and taken to the airport for your flight home.

 Costa Rica is the meeting point of North and South America, and the Atlantic and Pacific oceans.
-Combine this geographical position with the variety of climate zones, landscapes and primary forest cover: Costa Rica is a bird watching paradise.
+Combine this geographical position with the variety of climate zones, landscapes and primary forest cover and Costa Rica is a birdwatching paradise.

-You'll see this variety of exotic bird life in passing, whatever you're doing whilst you're in the country.
-But for casual or expert naturalists, we offer bird watching trips with our local knowledgeable guides.
-Whether as part of a group or a private guided day, your guide will show you the best places to view the species you've come to see.
+You'll see a variety of exotic bird life simply in passing, whatever you're doing whilst you're visiting this amazing country.
+For the casual or expert naturalist alike, we offer birdwatching trips with our knowledgeable local guides.
+Whether you're part of a group or on a private tour, your guide will show you the best places to view the species you've come to see.

-In the evening you’ll need to bring your torch and what you will see and hear at night will really open your eyes.
-It’s as if the forest is alive, with all those unfamiliar sounds and animals like colourful frogs, noisy toads, shy bats and other interesting creatures.
+In the evening you’ll be equipped with a torch, and what you will see and hear at night will really intrigue you.
+The forest is alive with unfamiliar sounds and animals such as colourful frogs, noisy toads, shy bats and other interesting creatures.
 Most hotels will organise guided night walks in their own grounds.

-There are several places in Costa Rica where you can go on a tree top canopy walk, but the two places that we can highly recommend would be in the rainforest of Arenal and the cloud forest of Monteverde.
+There are several places in Costa Rica where you can go on a treetop canopy walk, and the two places that we highly recommend are in the rainforest of Arenal and the cloud forest of Monteverde.

-This is a unique walk as you’ve never experienced before, where you cross amazing hanging brides and observe the flora and fauna from above.
+These are unique walks as you’ve never experienced before, where you cross amazing hanging brides and observe the flora and fauna from above.
 Discover the different eco systems of these amazing forest canopies, either accompanied by a knowledgeable naturalist guide or on your own.

 Yes, they really jump out of the water like that and it’s called breaching.
 Humpback whales can be found in the Golfo Dulce (also known as a tropical fjord) and Ballena National Marina Park between August and October.
 It’s here where the female whales arrive to reproduce and give birth in the relatively warm, rich and shallow waters of the area.

-Trips can be organised when you’re staying anywhere along this part of Costa Rica, or if you’re lucky you may see them on your way to your remote lodge on the Osa Peninsula.
+Trips can be organised when you’re staying anywhere along this part of Costa Rica, or if you’re lucky you may see them on the way to your remote lodge on the Osa Peninsula.

 When you’re in Costa Rica you get to drink some lovely Costa Rican coffee, so wouldn’t it be great to see where those little beans that have provided all that goodness originally come from.
-Even if you don’t drink the black liquid, our coffee experiences are not too be missed.
-These two-hour tours will take you on journey of the famous bean – from seed to cup.
+Even if you don’t drink the black liquid, our coffee experiences are not to be missed.
+These two-hour tours will take you on the journey of this famous bean – from seed to cup.

-The one in La Fortuna, takes you to a small organic farm where they show you how their eco-friendly cultivation process has produced beans completely free of pesticides and fertilisers.
-At end you get to sample a cup (or two) of the freshly ground coffee, made the Costa Rican way.
+The one in La Fortuna takes you to a small organic farm where they'll show you how their eco-friendly cultivation process has produced beans completely free of pesticides and fertilisers.
+At the end you'll get to sample a cup (or two) of the freshly ground coffee, made the Costa Rican way.

-Ever wanted to experience what it’s like to fly high above tree tops?
+Ever wanted to experience what it’s like to fly high above the treetops?
 Well, here’s your chance.
-Accompanied by safety conscious guides you’ll whizz high over the Costa Rican forest canopy, between canyons and trees.
+Accompanied by safety-conscious guides you’ll whizz high over the Costa Rican forest canopy, between canyons and trees.
 All you need to do is sit back in your harness with your legs crossed, enjoy the amazing view and let the adrenaline take over.

-Obviously, it’s not for those who are afraid of heights, but other than that anyone can do it, although there is an age limit of 8 to 10 depending on the height and weight of the child.
-Having said that smaller kids can sometimes go tandem with a guide, and even if you’re not too sure about doing it on your own, a guide will be at hand to accompany you.
+Obviously, it’s not for those who are afraid of heights, but other than that anyone can do it, although there is a lower age limit of around 8 to 10 years old depending on the height and weight of the child.
+Having said that, smaller kids can sometimes go tandem with a guide, and even if you’re not too sure about doing it on your own, a guide will be on hand to accompany you.

-Propel yourself across the water on a paddle board, on the calm waters of the Pacific or quiet inlets and see the marine life from above.
-Especially the Golfo Dulce is ideal for this activity as gulf is well protected and there are hardly any waves.
-Or have a go at it on Lake Arenal, if kayaking is not your thing, but you still fancy being on the water.
+Propel yourself across the water on a paddleboard!
+Cruise on the calm waters of the Pacific or quiet inlets and see the marine life from above.
+The Golfo Dulce especially is ideal for this activity, as it is well protected and there are hardly any waves.
+Or have a go at it on Lake Arenal, especially if kayaking is not your thing but you still fancy being on the water.

-Either float down the river, paddle on a big lake with a volcano in the background, navigate through the narrow water ways through the mangroves or have a go at sea kayaking, it’s all possible in Costa Rica.
-This is just the perfect way silently observe nature, whether it’s seeing a snapping turtle sunning itself on a tree trunk or a Jesus lizard running off, it’s one of the best ways to get really close to nature.
+Either float down a river, paddle on a big lake with a volcano in the background, navigate narrow waterways through mangroves, or have a go at sea kayaking - it’s all possible in Costa Rica.
+This is just the perfect way to silently observe nature, whether it’s seeing a Snapping Turtle sunning itself on a tree trunk or a Jesus Lizard running off, it’s one of the best ways to get really close to nature.

-There are many opportunities to go horse riding in Costa Rica, ranging from a few hours to multi-day treks.
-You can ride on the beach, through lush fields and tropical forests on horses that are suitable for all different levels of riders.
-On horseback you’ll see multiple eco systems and sometimes have to opportunity to swim next to a waterfall in a natural pool.
+There are many opportunities to go horse-riding in Costa Rica, ranging from a few hours to multi-day treks.
+You can ride on the beach, through lush fields or tropical forests, and there are horses suitable for every level of riding ability.
+On horseback you’ll see multiple eco systems and sometimes have to opportunity to swim next to a waterfall in a natural pool too.

 Glide through canyons and the jungle on a series of rapids and drops when you are white water tubing.
 Perfect on a really hot day or if you fancy something exhilarating, this is an adventurous way to navigate a river on your own.